 The following are the different sources we may collect personal data about you from:

 - Directly from you.
-This is information you provide to us when you become a member, make a donation, sign up for one of our events, and purchase products from our online shop.
+This is information you provide to us when you become a member, make a donation, sign up for one of our events, purchase products from our online shop, register to take part in our Annual Spring Auction which is hosted via a sub-domain of www.wildtrout.org — www.auction.wildtrout.org.

 - Indirectly from you.
 You may give us your information indirectly when you contribute to WTT via fundraising sites like Just Giving or Virgin Money Giving.
 These independent third parties will pass your data to WTT where you have indicated that you wish to support WTT and have given your consent or it is a necessary part of completing a contract with you.